Close Menu

 – Said study author Katharina S. Sunnerhagen, MD, PhD, of the University of Gothenburg in Sweden.

 Light physical activity was defined as walking at least four hours a week.
-Moderate physical activity was defined as more intense exercise such as swimming, brisk walking, or running two to three hours a week.
-More than half of study participants said they were physically inactive before having their stroke.
+Moderate physical activity was defined as more intense exercise, such as swimming, brisk walking, or running, two to three hours a week.
+More than half of the study participants said they were physically inactive before having their stroke.

-There was no significant difference in stroke severity between the light physical activity group (walking or similar activity for at least 4 hours per week) and the moderate physical activity groups (training 2 to 3 hours per week).
-Sex, smoking, diabetes, and protective treatments such as statin and hypertension treatment did not influence stroke severity.
+There was no significant difference in stroke severity between the light physical activity group (walking or similar activity for at least 4 hours per week) and the moderate physical activity group (training 2 to 3 hours per week).
+Sex, smoking, diabetes, and protective treatments such as statins and hypertension treatment did not influence stroke severity.

-Hence, the researchers found a major risk factor in the development of the most severe forms of stroke and all similar attacks – to be a lack of physical activity and a sedentary lifestyle.
-On average they are 1.2 times more likely to suffer from hemorrhages in the brain than their peers who regularly engaged in exercise.
+Hence, the researchers found a major risk factor in the development of the most severe forms of stroke and all similar attacks to be a lack of physical activity and a sedentary lifestyle.
+On average, they are 1.2 times more likely to suffer from hemorrhages in the brain than their peers who regularly engage in exercise.

 Reference: